 To facilitate global adoption we welcome efforts to translate the specification into different languages.
-Because OpenChain functions as an Open Source project, translations are prepared by those willing to contribute their time and expertise to perform the translations.
-Translations are i) offered under the terms of the CC-BY-4.0 license and ii) consistent with the project's translation policy.
-The details of the policy and available translations can be found on the OpenChain project's wiki.
+Because OpenChain functions as an open source project translations are driven by those willing to contribute their time and expertise to perform translations under the terms of the CC-BY 4.0 license and the project's translation policy.
+The details of the policy and available translations can be found on the OpenChain project specification webpage.